bilix-software/solana-pump-fun/readme.md

 Notice: This project was inspired by https://github.com/Allen-Taylor/pump_fun_py and modified for use in typescript with some extra additions.

 Solana Pump Fun is an open-source package designed to facilitate the execution and simulation of buy and sell transactions for pump.fun on the Solana blockchain.
 This tool is useful for developers and enthusiasts looking to understand transaction mechanics and resource consumption on Solana.
+Also modified the code to send the associated token account creation in a single transaction with the buy or sell for increased speed.

 ## Features